richard-hathaway-897/2022-msia423-hathaway-richard-project/README.md

 # Traffic Prediction in the Twin Cities
 **Richard Hathaway, Spring 2022**

+This project was completed as part of MSIA 423 Analytics Value Chain course in the M.S. in Analytics program at Northwestern University.

 ## Project Charter and Background
 ### Vision
 The Minneapolis-St. Paul Metropolitan area is a metropolis of over 3.1 million people as of 2019 [1].
 With a large population, traffic congestion is a significant problem for commuters, causing drivers in the Minneapolis-St. Paul region to lose an estimated 52 hours each in 2019, according to a summary of the INRIX 2019 Global Traffic Scorecard reported in the Minneapolis/St. Paul Business Journal [2].
 Additionally, adverse weather, particularly in winter months, can cause major traffic issues and cause further disruptions.
 Understanding traffic patterns at different times of the year and at different hours of the day in the region is vital for city planners to develop solutions for mounting traffic problems and for commuters to be able to plan daily travel.